(Photo: Alex Proimos/cc/flickr)

 McKee's comments came as BMA members voted in favor of lobbying the UK government against the trade agreement, advocating for a provision that would remove healthcare from the contentious pact.
 In a vote earlier this month, the European Parliament backed a similar recommendation though it is up to the official European trade negotiators to demand such exclusions.

-The TTIP and other pending global trade deals--the Trans Pacific Partnership (TPP) and the Trade in Services Agreement (TISA)--have come under fire for their corporate-friendly provisions, which many warn will promote business interests above the environment, workers rights, and public health.
-Particularly, the investor state dispute settlement (ISDS) provision would allow multinationals to sue governments for alleged loss of profits due to industry regulations.
+The TTIP and other pending global trade deals--the Trans-Pacific Partnership (TPP) and the Trade in Services Agreement (TISA)--have come under fire for their corporate-friendly provisions, which many warn will promote business interests above the environment, workers rights, and public health.
+Particularly, the investor-state dispute settlement (ISDS) provision would allow multinationals to sue governments for alleged loss of profits due to industry regulations.

 In an address during the BMA meeting, Edinburgh physician Gregor Venters also warned that the "introduction of private providers into public services" will "allow the big American corporations to interfere with the NHS."

-Europeans are concerned that the United States' lax rules regulation of genetically engineered, or GMO, crops and other lower health standards will allow for a "race to the bottom" in global food and health standards.
+Europeans are concerned that the United States' lax rules and regulation of genetically engineered, or GMO, crops and other lower health standards will allow for a "race to the bottom" in global food and health standards.

 "Private corporations could use the process to bully governments into dropping legislation to improve food standards," he explained.